Cherreads

 Daniel wiggled his eyebrows.
 "Something provocative?"

-Kai let out a low whistle, but Ben immediately turned away before his mind could run away with the mental image.
+Kai let out a low whistle, but Ben immediately turned away before his mind could run away with that mental image.

 Why did this competition hate him?